Sport in San Marino

-This article is about the sports in the Republic of San Marino.
+San Marino is a country in Europe enclaved by Italy.

 Football

 San Marino, along with Italy, enjoys football (soccer) as its most popular sport.

 Domestic Football

 The San Marino Championship, founded under the auspices of the FSGC (San Marino Football Federation), is the premier footballing competition in San Marino.
 The fifteen teams that take part in the competition are split into two groups of eight and seven teams.
 The top three from each section at the end of the regular season progress into a semi-knockout style Championship Playoff.
 Prior to 2007, the playoff champion earned a spot in the preliminary rounds of the UEFA Cup.
 In 2007, UEFA granted San Marino a spot in the 1st Qualifying Round of the Champions League.
 2007 league champions S.S.
 Murata was the first team to represent San Marino in the Champions League when they participated in the 2007-08 competition, losing to Finland's Tampere team.
 San Marino also has a representative in the Italian system, with San Marino Calcio playing in the fourth tier of Italian football, Serie D. San Marino play their home matches in the Sanmarinese at the Stadio Olimpico of Serravalle.